Risingson/eveeyedocs/docs/data/node.md

 Basic outline colors.
 This would invert if changing dark/light theme.

 **Security**<br>
-Choose the graphical outline of solarsystems.
+Colors the ouline after system security.

 **Incursions and Invasions**<br>
-Choose the graphical outline of solarsystems.
+Will color the outline if there is an ongoing incursion or the system is a Triglavian or Edencom system.

 ## Basic node fills
 **Security**<br>